-- 31D.(1) There is established a Medical Board for the purpose of certifying serious illnesses under section 31A. - (2) The Medical Board shall consist of at least three medical practitioners who shall be appointed by the Minister. - (3) The Minister may co-opt medical practitioners with specialised experience to assist the Medical Board. - (4) The Medical Board shall upon the request of the Commissioner General under section 31A(4) examine and assess the merits of a request. - (5) Where the Medical Board finds that a person has a serious illness that impairs his or her ability to satisfy his or her outstanding debt, the Medical Board shall issue the taxpayer with a certificate, certifying the serious illness of the taxpayer or his or her dependant.
+- 31D.(1) There is established a Medical Board for the purpose of certifying serious illnesses under section 31A. - (2) The Medical Board shall consist of at least three medical practitioners who shall be appointed by the Minister. - (3) The Minister may co-opt such medical practitioners with specialised experience to assist the Medical Board. - (4) The Medical Board shall upon the request of the Commissioner General under section 31A(4) examine and assess the merit of a request.

-- (6) The Minister shall appoint a member of the Medical Board to be the Chairperson of the Medical Board. - (7) The quorum of the Medical Board shall be determined by the Minister. - (8) The members of the Medical Board shall hold office on such terms and conditions as the Minister may prescribe.
+- (5) Where the Medical Board finds that a person has a serious illness that impairs his ability to satisfy his outstanding revenue, the Medical Board shall issue the taxpayer with a certificate, certifying the serious illness of the taxpayer or his or her dependent. - (6) The Minister shall appoint a member of the Medical Board to be the Chairperson. - (7) The quorum of the Medical Board shall be determined by the Minister. - (8) The members of the Medical Board shall hold office on such terms and conditions as the Minister may determine.